Menthol

 • According to the Campaign for Tobacco Free Kids, 93.1% of African Americans chose a menthol product the first time they tried smoking.

-• There are more tobacco retailers in minority communities, and there are more and larger-sized advertisements.
+• There are more tobacco retailers in minority communities, along with larger-sized advertisements.

 • The tobacco industry would financially sponsor scholarships, higher education institutions, and civic, social, and community organizations exclusive to African Americans to attract Black people who smoke.
-They also use culturally centered advertising, with relatable images of African Americans enjoying menthol tobacco products to appeal to Black America.
+They also use culturally centered advertising, featuring relatable images of African Americans enjoying menthol tobacco products to appeal to Black communities.

-• Nicotine dependence is higher amongst black smokers who are also less successful with quitting.
+• Nicotine dependence is higher among Black people who smoke, who are also less successful with quitting.

-• Black people who smoke who use menthol products odds’ of effectively quitting was 12% lower than non-menthol users.
+• Black people who smoke menthol products have a 12% lower odds of effectively quitting compared to non-menthol users.

-• Nicotine addiction increases the risk for heart disease, lung illnesses, and many cancers, but this is especially dangerous for a population that already have higher than average health risk factors.
+• Nicotine addiction increases the risk of heart disease, lung illnesses, and various cancers, which is especially dangerous for a population already facing higher health risk factors.

-• 45,000 African Americans die from smoking-related illnesses every year, and more African Americans die from lung cancer than any other type of cancer.
+• Nearly 45,000 African Americans die from smoking-related illnesses every year, with more African Americans dying from lung cancer than any other type of cancer.

 • Banning menthol flavoring in tobacco products could prevent approximately 1.6 million African American youths from becoming regular smokers.

-• Our state is working to advance fairness and justice in health.
-Justice involves addressing major causes of inequalities-like the harm that commercial tobacco causes in communities of color, rural communities, LGBT+, and lower-income communities.
+• Our state is working to advance fairness and justice in health, which involves addressing major causes of inequalities, such as the harm cause by commercial tobacco causes in communities of color, rural communities, LGBT+ communities, and lower-income communities.

 Source: Campaign For Tobacco Free Kids